-The MBA core course curriculum provides students with a broad grounding in the functional areas of business, including accounting, finance, management, marketing, economics, and operations, while additional courses target the development of business skills and practices in ethics, data analysis, and decision making.
+The Wisconsin MBA core course curriculum provides students with a broad grounding in the functional areas of business, including accounting, finance, management, marketing, economics, and operations, while additional courses target the development of business skills and practices in ethics, strategy, data analysis, and decision making.

 The specialization in Strategic Human Resource Management builds upon this foundation by providing advanced coursework in the strategic management of human resources, including compensation, staffing, employee and labor relations, and negotiations.
-The curriculum emphasizes strategic thinking and quantifying the impact of HR decisions on business performance and all classes are taught by world class faculty.
-In the capstone Seminar, students integrate their learning and apply the concepts in applied projects, while working with businesses to address cutting-edge HR challenges.
+The curriculum emphasizes strategic thinking and quantifying the impact of HR decisions on business performance and all classes are taught by world-class faculty.
+In the capstone seminar, students integrate their learning and apply the concepts in applied projects, while working with businesses to address cutting-edge HR challenges.

 Strategic Human Resource Management Course Descriptions